open/close all folders

 - Affectionate Nickname: Her boyfriend calls her Molly.

-- Being Evil Sucks: Living in a high-tech Lady Land and being an admired and successful officer in their evil Amazon Brigade apparently did not make her truly happy, something that instead comes about when she marries a Victorian officer after Azania's defeat.
+- Being Evil Sucks: Living in a high-tech Lady Land and being an admired and successful officer in their evil all-female army apparently did not make her truly happy, something that instead comes about when she marries a Victorian officer after Azania's defeat.

 - Double Standard: After she joins the Victorians and gets married, it is taken for granted by everyone that she should not work, but be an ordinary housewife.
 Of course, their military has no openings for female officers, anyway.